How to grow your career

 Especially at a time where promotions are less abundant (let’s be real, the state of the economy today is very different than it was 5 years ago when I first gave my talk), fixating only on moving up can lead to feeling stagnant, frustrated, and maybe even cynical (which - watch out! - is one of the symptoms of burnout!).
 And ultimately, there are so many other ways you can grow, which can fill your cup and help you be more well-rounded.
 Some approaches you might consider:

-• Build out your toolkit: Focus on going deep on a particular skill or learn a new tool or technology.
-These can help make you more effective at "Doing Amazing Work" (Stage 1) by tackling different kinds of problems, or "Elevating Everyone" (Stage 2) by learning how to influence different groups.
+Go deep on a particular skill or learn a new tool or technology altogether.
+Taking this approach can help make you more effective at "Doing Amazing Work" (Step 1 above) by tackling different kinds of problems, or "Elevating Everyone" (Step 2) by learning how to influence different groups.

-• Figure out what you don’t like: A big part of figuring out what you might want to do next involves learning what you don’t want to do!
-Trying new things gives you information on what you never want to do again, or that drain you more than they energize you.
-It’s incredibly valuable to know what paths you don’t want to continue on as you navigate your career.
+A big part of figuring out what you might want to do involves figuring out what you don’t want!
+Trying new things gives you information about what you never want to do again, or that drain you more than they energize you.
+It’s incredibly valuable to know which paths you don’t want to continue on as you navigate your career.

 In the episode, Sara and I offer tons of advice on the things that helped us, our reports, and our mentees grow in our careers - and the things that can hold you back.